How to Teach Astronomy from a Christian Worldview Perspective

 Biblical worldview related books (especially concerning astronomy):

-God and Cosmos - A Christian View of Time, Space, and the Universe, Byl, 2001 - The is an excellent book which covers astronomy from a Christian worldview perspective.
-See especially chapters 1 and 2 (1 - The Basic Questions, 2 - A Brief Historical Sketch).
+God and Cosmos - A Christian View of Time, Space, and the Universe, Byl, 2025 - This is an excellent book which covers astronomy from a Christian worldview perspective.
+See especially chapters 1 through 5 (1 - The Basic Questions, 2 - The Biblical Account of Creation, 3 - Creation, Fall, and Renewal, 4 - Ancient and Medieval Cosmology, 5 - The Rise of Modern Cosmology).

-A Geocentricity Primer - Introduction to Biblical Cosmology, Bouw, 2004 - There are very educated and knowledgeable Christians who are also scientists who advocate for a geocentric view of the universe.
+Geocentricity: Christianity in the Woodshed, Bouw, 2013 - There are very educated and knowledgeable Christians who are also scientists who advocate for a geocentric view of the universe.
 Contrary to popular belief, this view has not been proven wrong.
 Please expose your child to these materials so that they can develop an informed view on this topic.
 See also Bouw’s archive site where more geocentric materials are available.

 Galileo Was Wrong, The Church Was Right - The Scientific Case for Geocentrism - Sungenis/Bennett, 12th edition, 2017 - This book is written by a Catholic theologian and focuses on proving geocentrism from a scientific perspective as well as a Biblical perspective.
 He goes into a lot of historical detail concerning the key scientists.
 The scientific arguments are very detailed and also critique Einstein’s theory of relativity.
 Sungenis also has a youtube site available which has many interesting videos.
 By covering the scientific arguments for geocentrism, you will teach your child that science is not as settled as is claimed in standard textbooks and culture.